dimastatz/flatr/README.md

 ---

-If you want, I can also **draft the initial Python library structure and starter code** for Flattr so you can have a working prototype ready to generate Markdown from GitHub repos.
+I can also **draft a visual workflow diagram** showing how a GitHub repo gets transformed into a flattened Markdown file, which would make this README even more compelling.

 Do you want me to do that?
 ```